Study level

 Description

-This course lays the foundations for using 'atomistic' simulation tools, i.e. based on microscopic interactions between constituents.
-Mainly, it lays the foundations for the so-called 'Molecular Dynamics' and 'Monte Carlo' simulations.
+This course lays the foundations for using 'atomistic' simulation tools, i.e. those based on microscopic interactions between constituents.
+In particular, it lays the foundations for 'Molecular Dynamics' and 'Monte Carlo' simulations.

-It addresses the underlying theoretical notions, in order to build a good understanding of the methods, as well as the practical implementation of the corresponding codes.
+It covers the underlying theoretical concepts, in order to build a good understanding of the methods, as well as the practical implementation of the corresponding codes.

 The critical and reasoned use of data is also discussed.